eroglukoray/eCommerceCampaignModule/README.md

-This application runs commands based on scenarios found in Program.cs.
+This application executes commands based on scenarios that are located at the Presentation Layer in Program.cs .